Why is my credit score important?

 A: Absolutely and there are no prepayment penalties.

 Do you offer loans in all states?

-A: When LendingPoint began in 2014, we offered loans only in our home state of Georgia.
-Since then, we’ve been carefully growing to meet the needs of more of the country.
-As of June of 2018, we operate in 34 states and Washington, DC.
-Click a state link to learn more.
+A: When LendingPoint began in 2014, we offered loans in our home state of Georgia.
+Since then, we've been carefully growing to meet the needs of more of the country.
+As of February 2019, we operate in 49 states and Washington, DC.

 Does applying affect my credit score?